superjimpupcake/PHPNativeJadeRenderer/README.md

     - })
 ```

-4. After the main php file is executed, we should see:
+4.After the main php file is executed, we should see:

 ```html
 <ul>